CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 ### 2 3 Insufficient monitoring

-If the IT and infrastructure operated in the data center are insufficiently monitored and managed, components can go unnoticed.
+If the IT and infrastructure operated in the data center are insufficiently monitored and maintained, components can go unnoticed.
 This may severely affect the availability and accuracy of the data center.
 In addition, failures often occur creepingly.
-Without active monitoring they could be noticed too late.
+Without active monitoring, they might be noticed too late.
 It is then often not possible to react in time.

 ### 2 4 Insufficient air conditioning in the data center

-IT components need a certain operating temperature to function properly.
+IT components require a certain operating temperature to function properly.
 They also convert their energy into additional heat.
 If a data center is not or insufficiently air-conditioned, the climatic conditions in the room can not be kept stable.
 If it is too cold or too hot, the devices may undercut or exceed their permissible operating temperature.
 The consequences are z.
 B. malfunctions and failures of technical components or damaged storage media.

 ### 2 5 fire